How do you choose the location for each OLSSI?

 - We regret that WiFi access is sometimes problematic.
 Unfortunately, we often cannot obtain the access details until soon before the conference starts and may have little or no time to test it before check-in starts.
 We know that this is important, however, and endeavor to make the experience as painless as possible each year.

 Why are there never any trips to locations in the surrounding area?

 - Our insurance only covers activities that take place on our host campus.
 Insurance for events off-campus would be prohibitively expensive.
-Instead, we try to highlight local attractions in the binders so that attendees can explore on their own.
+Instead, we highlight local attractions in the binders so that attendees can explore on their own.

 Why don’t we have everyone introduce themselves to the group on the first day?